dzmitry-lahoda/NetStack/README.md

     - TODO: add delta methods with small vs big delimeter
     - TODO: allow plug custom compressor instead of 7bit encoding like (huffman Unity FPSSample in learning and ready alphabet encodings)
     - TODO: add custom visualizer or custom to string (to 01 to to hex)
   	- TODO: Given possible do delta of prediction.
 Should prediction API be part of serializer?
+	  - TODO: NETSTACK_ZEROSHARP to compile with not GC objects usage
     - No Fluent interface as it gives performance overhead and does not improves override.
 May still accept it as pull of separate project.

 ### Optimization priorities